If you are on a gluten-free diet I bet you can’t remember the last time you had fresh homemade Gluten-Free Cinnamon Raisin Bread.

 If you want just plain ole normal bread simply omit the cinnamon and raisins!

-After my bread was done baking I let it cool completely, (my family has usually eaten half the loaf by this point), I put it in an airtight container and put it in the fridge.
-It doesn’t have to be refrigerated but I find that home baked gluten free items last much longer in the fridge.
+When the bread finished baking I allowed it to cool completely.
+Then I put it in an airtight container and placed it in the refrigerator, although it doesn’t have to be refrigerated.
+However, it seems that home-baked gluten-free items usually last much longer when stored in the fridge.

 While this bread is amazing fresh out of the bread machine, it becomes over the top good if you eat it with cinnamon butter!